Hanbury, Worcestershire: Notable buildings

-Amongst various local amenities, Hanbury has a local primary school, a local pub (The Vernon Arms), which used to be home to the Hanbury Steam Rally and a garage.
+Amongst various local amenities, Hanbury has a local primary school, a local pub (The Vernon Arms), which used to be home to the Hanbury Steam Rally, and a garage.

-Hanbury today is a rural parish with traditional English countryside, and surrounded by scenic views to the Cotswolds and Malvern Hills.
-In addition to farming, tourism is now a significant local industry.
-The Jinney Ring Craft Centre attracts many visitors to the village.

 The Grade I listed Mere Hall, was home of the Bearcroft family for over 350 years.
 The hall was recently dated by dendrochronology to 1607–1610.
 In 1820 Mere Hall and the estate passed from the Bearcrofts to Edward Henry Longcroft, whose grandmother was a Bearcroft.
 As a condition of the inheritance he changed his name to Bearcroft in 1822.
-The last member of the family to own Mere Hall was Charles John Edward Bearcroft (1935–2003), but serious financial problems forced him to sell the property in the 1970s and Mere Hall is now owned by an American businessman and his wife, Dean and Elena Butler.
+The last member of the family to own Mere Hall was Charles John Edward Bearcroft (1935–2003), but he sold the property in the 1970s.